 Szydlowski Gallery was founded in 1996 by Stefan Szydlowski, who created and ran Gallery Library in Legionowo (1990-1994).
 Already back then, he had close ties with artists such as Erna Rosenstein, Edward Krasinski and Koji Kamoji, who not only participated repeatedly in exhibitions at Gallery Library, but also profiled the choice of other artists collaborating later with Gallery Szydlowski.
 It is still in the Gallery Library that took place historical exhibitions such as Ping-Pong by Edward Krasinski (1993), or Haiku Water by Koji Kamoji (1994) - it is indeed with a show of works by Koji Kamoji that Szydlowski Gallery was officially opened in Warsaw.

 Szydlowski Gallery’s programme combines contemporary Polish classics with established young artists from Poland and abroad, while focusing mainly on painting, drawing, works on paper and sculpture.

-Today, Gallery Szydlowski is an art consulting institution working with Polish and international artists, curators and critics, an important knot in the network of galleries and museums crucial for Polish culture.
+Today, Gallery Szydlowski organizes up to 7 exhibitions a year in its rooms in the center of Warsaw, and regularly participates in international art fairs.
+Working with Polish and international artists, curators and critics, Gallery Szydlowski is an important knot in the network of galleries and museums that are crucial for Polish culture.